-We have audited the accompanying financial statements of the governmental activities, the business-type activities, each major fund and the aggregate remaining fund information of the Elephant Butte Irrigation District (the "District"), as of and for the year ended October 31, 2010, which collectively comprise the District's basic financial statements as listed in the table of contents.
-We also have audited the financial statements of each of the District's nonmajor governmental, nonmajor enterprise funds, and the budgetary comparisons for the major enterprise fund and all nonmajor funds presented as supplementary information in the accompanying combining and individual fund financial statements as of and for the year ended October 31, 2010, as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, the business-type activities, each major fund and the aggregate remaining fund information of the Elephant Butte Irrigation District (the "District"), as of and for the year ended October 31, 2011, which collectively comprise the District's basic financial statements as listed in the table of contents.
+We also have audited the financial statements of each of the District's nonmajor governmental, nonmajor enterprise funds, and the budgetary comparisons for the major enterprise fund and all nonmajor funds presented as supplementary information in the accompanying combining and individual fund financial statements as of and for the year ended October 31, 2011, as listed in the table of contents.
 These financial statements are the responsibility of the District's management.
 Our responsibility is to express opinions on these financial statements based on our audit.

 We conducted our audit in accordance with auditing standards, generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+An audit includes consideration of internal control over financial reporting as basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control over financial reporting.
+Accordingly, we express no such opinion.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinions.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the Elephant Butte Irrigation District, as of October 31, 2010, the respective changes in financial position and cash flows, where applicable, thereof for the year then ended in conformity with accounting principles generally accepted in the United States of America.
-In addition, in our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of each nonmajor governmental and nonmajor enterprise fund of the District as of October 31, 2010, and the respective changes in financial position and cash flows where applicable thereof and the respective budgetary comparisons for the enterprise funds and the nonmajor governmental fund for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the Elephant Butte Irrigation District, as of October 31, 2011, the respective changes in financial position and cash flows, where applicable, thereof for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In addition, in our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of each nonmajor governmental and nonmajor enterprise fund of the District as of October 31, 2011, and the respective changes in financial position and cash flows where applicable thereof and the respective budgetary comparisons for the enterprise funds and the nonmajor governmental fund for the year then ended in conformity with accounting principles generally accepted in the United States of America.